Avdhesh-Varshney/AI-Code/Pre-Processing/Algorithms/Min_Max_Scaler/README.md

 ![Create a custom dataframe](images/testing_2.png)

-3. Create a StandardScaling Class's object and call the desired functions
+3. Create a MinMaxScaling Class's object and call the desired functions

 ![Creating object and calling functions](images/testing_3.png)